nalinbhardwaj/wordlines/README.md

 - private input "private_address": the address of the user solving this puzzle
 - public input "address": copy of private_address.

-The first three inputs are used to encode the solution to the proof.
+The first three inputs are used to fully describe the solution to the proof.
+For instance, for the puzzle in the demo video, the "line" would be: `["from", "music", "click", "king"]`, the "figure" would be `[["l", "u", "k"], ["r", "m", "i"], ["s", "c", "n"], ["o", "g", "f"]]` and the dictionary would be all the words that are possible to make using the letters in the figure.
 The core circuit enforces three rules on these inputs:

 1. All letters of the figure are covered at least once by the word letters
 2. Every word belongs to the dictionary.